SagarDeka-2299/Live-Transcription/README.md

 # 🎙️ Real-Time Voice Transcription App

-A lightweight real-time voice transcription system powered by WebSocket audio streaming and Faster-Whisper for accurate, fast speech-to-text on GPU.
+A lightweight real-time voice transcription system powered by WebSocket audio streaming and Faster-Whisper, Silero VAD for accurate, fast speech-to-text on GPU and CPU.

 ---